WeAllCode/website/README.md

 ## Continual work

-After the initial project setup, you will only need to run `docker-compose up --build`.
+After the initial project setup, you will only need to run `docker compose up --build`.

 ## Useful Information